KnarliX/heartbeats/README.md

 # HeartBeats Music Player

-A beautiful, responsive music player web application dedicated to songs by Janvi.
+A beautiful, responsive music player web application dedicated to personal love songs.
 This player features stunning visuals, animations, and works smoothly on both mobile and desktop devices.

 ## Features

-- Beautiful responsive UI for both desktop and mobile
+- Beautiful responsive UI optimized for both desktop and mobile
+- Purple-themed glass morphism design
+- Separate layouts for desktop (playlist on left, player on right) and mobile
-- Customizable playlist
+- Customizable playlist for your personal songs
 - Song visualization with wave animations
 - Controls for play/pause, next/previous, shuffle, repeat
 - Volume control and mute option